Pair Extraction

 Two-tooth cases are particularly well-suited to a dental insurance tactic that does not work cleanly on all-four cases: splitting extractions across two plan-year boundaries to capture two annual maximums on a single course of treatment.

-Mechanics: most US dental insurance plan years run calendar (January 1 to December 31).
-The annual maximum (typically $1,000 to $2,000) resets at year boundary.
-A two-tooth case with one extraction in late December and one in early January claims the first against the prior year's max and the second against the new year's max.
-On a $1,800 case at 80 percent coverage against $1,500 annual maximums, capturing two maximums means $1,440 of insurance contribution versus $1,200 if both teeth were extracted in the same plan year.
-Patient saving: $240.
+Mechanics: most US dental insurance plan years run calendar (January 1 to December 31), and the annual maximum resets at the year boundary.
+A two-tooth case with one extraction in late December and one in early January claims the first against the prior year's maximum and the second against the new year's maximum.
+When the combined insurance contribution would otherwise be capped by a single year's maximum, the split unlocks the portion that would have been forfeited.
+The size of the saving depends entirely on your plan's maximum and how much of it the rest of your dental year has already consumed.

 Three caveats.
 First, the clinical situation must tolerate the wait.
 Acute pericoronitis, infection, or pathology cannot wait six weeks for a plan-year boundary.
 Second, on the same-side pair, the second extraction might be deferred 6 to 8 weeks after the first to allow soft tissue healing on that side.
 Third, the IV sedation surcharge is paid twice (once per visit) instead of once, which offsets some of the annual-maximum saving.
 The net works out positive only on cases where IV sedation is not used or where the second visit can be done under local.
-Net saving on a typical eligible two-tooth case is $150 to $300, not life-changing but real.
+Run the arithmetic against your own plan terms before committing; a pre-treatment estimate per visit makes the comparison concrete.

 For an all-four case the tactic generally does not work because most patients cannot tolerate four staged visits (which is what would be needed to fully use two annual maximums) and because the anaesthesia surcharge offsets the saving when split.
 The two-tooth case sits in the sweet spot: staging is clinically tolerable, the second visit can often be local-only, and the annual-maximum gap actually changes the patient share.